VishnuSas21/fraud-detection-system/README.md

 **Near-perfect ML metrics indicate data leakage**
 Fraud labels were generated deterministically from the same features used in training.
-XGBoost reverse-engineers the labelling rules rather than learning generalised patterns.
+XGBoost reverse-engineers the labelling rules rather than learning generalised fraud patterns.
 Real-world fraud models achieve 0.75–0.90 AUC-ROC on production data.

 ---